 Professional positions held:

-- 2009-present Senior Lecturer, Department of Molecular Medicine and Pathology, University of Auckland (0.8 FTE)
+- 2009-present Senior Lecturer, Head of Research Group, Department of Molecular Medicine and Pathology, University of Auckland (0.8 FTE)

 - 2004-2008 Research Fellow, Functional Genomics and Translational Neuroscience Laboratory, University of Auckland